elephantscale/es-training-new/digital-transformation/06-Blockchain.md

 ## Blockchain Applications
 <img src="../assets/images/digital-transformation/3rd-party/Applications-of-BlockChain-Technology.jpg" style="width:40%;" />

-* Blockchain can be used anywhere that secure transactions or authentication are needed
+* Blockchain can be used anywhere that a secure transaction or authentication is needed

 * Has the potential to revolutionize
   - Financial transactions of all types